Raisa-NN/Raisa-NN/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on projects to include in my personal portfolio to demonstrate data analysis skills.
-- 👯 I’m looking to collaborate on projects which would require skills in python, SQL, data modelling, machine learning, ETL process and/or cloud services related to analytics.
+- 👯 I’m looking to collaborate on projects which would require skills in python, SQL, machine learning, ETL process and/or cloud services related to analytics.
 By the way, I have a master's degree in bioinformatics.

 Thanks for stopping by!